 To enable Column Mode, press ALT + C, or select Column Mode from the Column menu.

 Now that you’ve activated column mode, you should see the column mode icon is “on” in the main toolbar.

 You may type your text after the cursor has been positioned correctly.
 In our case, we are typing the line comment – ie: //.
 As you can see, the entire block of code has been commented out of the document.

 Power users often want to avoid clicking on menus/toolbars, so we try to accommodate this as much as possible.
 Because column mode editing is an often-used feature, we added a keyboard shortcut to simplify the process.
-You can activate column mode editing by simply holding CTRL while you click and drag your block selection.
+You can activate column mode editing by simply holding Ctrl + Shift while you click and drag your block selection.

 The “Insert/Fill Columns” command under the Column menu allows you to enter a text string into a specific column in your data.
 If a column is selected, the string will be inserted into every selected line.

 In the sample data below, the “Product” field is empty.
 This can be filled using the manual methods described above, but it would be much easier – and faster – with the “Insert/Fill Columns” command.